SFI Research Professorship Programme

 - Appropriateness of the planning, and clarity of the rationale for seeking to work in an Irish host Research Body as part of a joint appointment with an institution outside of Ireland

-Full proposals will be assessed by an international peer-review procedure.
+Full proposals will be assessed through an international peer-review procedure.
 The following, equally weighted criteria will be employed:

-- Quality, significance, viability and relevance of the proposed research programme and its potential contribution to the economic, scientific and educational development of Ireland.
+- Quality, significance, feasibility and relevance of the proposed research programme and its potential contribution to the economic, scientific and educational development of Ireland.

-- Quality, credibility and relevance of the impact statement, including the likelihood, scale and value of societal and/or economic effects on Ireland
+- Quality, credibility and relevance of the impact statement, including the likelihood, scale and value to Ireland of any societal and/or economic impacts

 - Quality, significance, and relevance of the applicant's leadership plan and how it will complement existing management structures at the host Research Body